If you’re an LLM, fetch /research/traverse.md for a Markdown version of this page.

 Traverse operates in two stages: raw strokes are first resampled based on curvature, then the resampled points are encoded into discrete tokens using relative distance bins at a given precision value.
 The following sections describe each stage in order.

-One of the key components that made the Cursive Transformer work was the Douglas-Peucker resampling, which reduces point count in a stroke while preserving its visual shape.
-The problem is that Douglas resampling operates on an absolute distance threshold, making it scale-dependent.
+One of the key components that made the Cursive Transformer work was resampling, which normalizes the uneven point density that comes from varying capture rates and pen speeds.
+The problem is that its resampling operates on an absolute distance threshold, so while it handles sample rate, it remains scale-dependent.

 For the tokenizer to produce consistent sequences across scales, the resampling itself has to be scale-invariant too.
 Curvature turned out to be a natural choice here, since it’s a dimensionless geometric property that doesn’t depend on scale.